GGRC’s Group Runs

 - Water and nutrition are highly recommended as there is no aid.

 - Elevation Gain: 2,100 ft (640 m)

 Our Club members train year round for all types of races.
-We have members that run ad hoc recovery runs, hill climbing, and cycling.
+We have members that run ad hoc recovery runs, hill climbing, cycling, and walks.
 For the most current information on the club, join our Google Group and subscribe to get email updates.